 My surgery was scheduled for 8 am on a Monday.
-I had to be at the hospital at 7 am to prep me for surgery.
+I had to be at the hospital at 7 am to get prepped for surgery.
 I could not eat or drink anything after midnight the night before my surgery.

 My ENT came in and asked if I had any questions.
 She listened to my lungs and was concerned since I was wheezy.
 I let her know that I have been wheezy for three years now and assured her that I was OK.
 She had the anesthesiologist listen to my lungs too.
 He wanted to make sure I didn't sound more wheezy throughout the surgery.

-The next thing I know, I was waking up about 3 - 3 1/2 hours later and the surgery was done.
+The next thing I knew, I was waking up about 3–3.5 hours later, and the surgery was done.
 I was being wheeled to my recovery room.
-I was very drowsy and I kept falling asleep.
+I was very drowsy, and I kept falling asleep.
 I was not in pain, just very tired.